AmanBhatnagar12/RustEX/Beginner/add_two/src/explaination.md

                  These type of errors are known as `Syntax Error` .
 ----
 ### Your task is to
-###   Write a program to input two numbers and multiply the result .Print the multiplied Value using print! method
+### #1.Write a program to input two numbers and multiply the result .Print the multiplied Value using print! method
+### #2.Write a program to input two  numbers .Divide them and print the result .
+The numbers must be parsed into **`float`** first and then perform the operations
 ---
 ```
 Bye !
-Catch you up next time
+Catch you up next time :)
 ```